MaloLM/whisper-3-large-speach-to-text/README.md

 [![license](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/MaloLM/whisper-3-large-speach-to-text/blob/main/LICENSE)
 [![language](https://img.shields.io/badge/Language-Python-blue)](https://www.python.org)

-A simple python program for audio files transcription.
+A simple python program for audio files transcription using Whisper model.

 <img src='./docs/diagram.png' width='60%' alt='a diagram showing how system works: all audio files in the ./inputs directory are transcribed to text and then saved into the ./outputs directory.'>

 <br>

-> ⚠️ [Whisper-large-v3](https://huggingface.co/openai/whisper-large-v3) is a 3.09GB model (FP32, relative to hardware).
-This version is not > designed for real-time TTS although it is possible to adapt it with faster and less efficient transcription models.
+> ⚠️ [Whisper-large-v3](https://huggingface.co/openai/whisper-large-v3) is a large model (FP32, relative to hardware). > This version is not designed for real-time TTS although it is possible to adapt it with faster and less efficient transcription models.

-### Other Whisper models:
+### Whisper models models:

 | Size   | Parameters | English-only model | Multilingual model | Required VRAM | Relative speed |
 | ------ | ---------- | ------------------ | ------------------ | ------------- | -------------- |